 The MRAV programme incorporated CANBUS systems and the European HGV industry started to utilise CANBUS systems extensively.

-VTID was in addition to the FRES Integrated Survivability Technology Demonstrator Programme (TDP) and Electric Armour TDP awarded to Thales and Lockheed Martin respectively only a few years earlier.
+VTID was in addition to the FRES Integrated Survivability Technology Demonstrator Programme (TDP) and Electric Armour TDP awarded to Thales to Lockheed Martin respectively only a few years earlier.
+The aim was;

 And the scope included;

 - Physical Integration of a range of technologies: LSA and Acoustic Sensors, LWR, RWS, Obscurants, etc

 - Demonstration of IS concepts in different military scenarios